suhaibbinyounis/llm-web-agent/README.md

 ### Usage Guide

 #### 1. Adaptive Execution (Goal-Based)
 Best for general tasks.
-The agent plans and executes steps automatically.
+The agent plans and executes steps automatically using the new Intelligence Engine.

 ```bash
 # Basic run